WISE-PaaS/Example-DCCS-api-js/README.md

 # DCCS-api-js

-This git hub shows how an edge device to connect to WISE-PaaS IoT Hub service remotely and securely via DCCS api
+This git hub shows how an edge device to connect to WISE-PaaS IoT Hub service remotely and securely via DCCS api.

 ## A secure method